isabella232/da_vinci/README.md

 Da Vinci is using Classy as base theme so an override is as simple as copying one of Classy's templates into your templates directory.

-More info in templates directory (README.txt file)
+More info in templates directory (README.md file)

 5.- PREPROCESS: